PolySaken-I-Am/vision_lib/README.md

 ---
 ### Material System
-The table `visionLib.Material` contains functions for standardised item materials, independednt of the current game.
+The table `visionLib.Material` contains functions for standardised item materials, independent of the current game.

 `visionLib.Material.Require(materials)`
 Marks the specified materials as needed, causing them to be generated at load time.
 Non-required materials do not exist.